Zach-Carriker/Zach-Carriker/README.md

 Encryption

 This GitHub profile serves as my cybersecurity portfolio, showcasing projects and demonstrating my capabilities as I prepare to contribute to a forward-thinking cybersecurity team.

+CyberEden Repository

+Automating_IP_AllowList_Removal.pdf:

+This PDF documents the process of developing a Python algorithm within a Jupyter Notebook environment.
+The algorithm is designed to efficiently remove a specified list of no-longer-authorized IP addresses from an existing network allow list, demonstrating practical skills in access control management, scripting for security automation, and data manipulation for defensive operations.
+Visual aids illustrate the code execution and its impact.